My Journey and The Catalyzing System of Coaching

-I did not know that my life will take me to another continent, with a different path.
+I did not know that my life would take me to another continent, with a different path.
 A year later, I was in the USA researching Tehachapi Pass wind farms for my Engineering specification thesis.
-I did not plan, but I fall in love, which made me rail my life on a different track; I made a life-changing decision and relocated.
+I did not plan, but I fell in love, which made me rail my life on a different track; I made a life-changing decision and relocated.

-Since 2005 I was working with families as a postpartum doula and early childhood care and development educator.
+Since 2005 I have worked with families as a postpartum doula and early childhood care and development educator.

-Every spare time I had, I focused on studying and applying all the learnings almost immediately in my life and in my business.
+Every spare time I had, I focused on studying and applying all the learnings almost immediately in my life and business.

 There is something about the incredible alchemy of being the right person at the right time with the right question in someone's life that provides a catalyst for change in the other person.